iann/website/_posts/2014-04-24-Browser-Caching.md

 > The Expires header can’t be circumvented; unless the cache (either browser or proxy) runs out of room and has to delete the representations, the cached copy will be used until then.

-Setting far in the future expires dates can be dangerous if the underlying asset changes often.
+Setting far in the future expires dates can be dangerous if the underlying asset changes.
 Since the client will not talk to the server until after the expiration date it will always used the locally cached copy until that point.
-When a page breaks due to incorect caching policies it is called a poison cache senario and a cache busting technique (described below) must be used to break out of it.
+When a page breaks due to incorrect caching policies it is called a poison cache scenario and a cache busting technique (described below) must be used to break out of it.

 > `no-transform` -- “Transform into what?”, you’re surely asking.
 Some proxies will convert image formats and other documents to improve performance.
 Presumably this was thought to be a feature that you should have to opt out of.
 If you don’t like the idea of your CDN making automated guesses about how your content should be encoded or formatted, I suggest including this header.